yuqiliao/IDE-help-guide/_book/02-pisa-walk-through.md

 another estimate or whether there is no significant difference (see exhibit 2-24).

 The alpha level for all *t*-tests is .05.
 All comparisons within a jurisdiction, within the same year, are made using dependent *t*-tests.
-Comparisons between jurisdictions are treated as independent, and comparisons of achievement across years are made using independent *t*-tests with a linking error taken into account.
+Comparisons between jurisdictions are treated as independent.
+Non-achievement comparisons across years are treated as independent.
+Comparisons of achievement across years are made using independent *t*-tests with a linking error taken into account.
+A part-whole adjustment is implemented for comparisons between a jurisdiction and a group that the jurisdiction is part of (e.g. International Average (OECD Countries)).

 PISA assessments are linked across years.
 That is, the sets of items used to assess mathematics, reading, and science across years include a